Renovation

 The last thing you want to do is change the plan halfway through your home renovation.
 That’s why you need to live in your house for a while before you jump into renovating it.
 This way, you’ll know what you want before you start.

-When you change the plan in the middle of a renovation, you’re wasting everyone’s time and your own money!
+When you change the plan during a renovation, you waste everyone’s time and money!

 8. Biting Off More than You Can Chew

-When new homeowners step foot in their house, they often want to get the whole job done as quickly as possible.
+When new homeowners step foot in their houses, they often want to finish the whole job as quickly as possible.
 But no matter how tempting it is to get everything done at once, don’t bite off more than you can chew.

 9. Not Knowing Where to Save

 While it’s true that you get what you pay for, there are still ways to be frugal without skimping on quality.
-Your contractor should have a good idea of where you can get high-quality resources for less, depending on your budget.
+Depending on your budget, your contractor should have a good idea of where you can get high-quality resources for less.

 Don’t go crazy and spend top dollar on every aspect of your renovation!